If you go to the gym you will have been told that to gain muscle that you should do 3 sets of 12 reps.

 All of these options will help to upgrade your training and see results while in training to promote muscle growth.
 What I suggest to clients in the gym is that you go with option 4 because in other research the eccentric phase of the movement this will promote the most muscle damage (the good kind).
 The other bit of advice that I would suggest is that you leave your ego at the door and do not be afraid of dropping the amount you are lifting.

 There will be comments that will suggest that lifting heavy will improve strength and with that size.
 This is not completely true, you should train for strength, but that should be part of your periodization plan.
-I will discuss this in a future post.
+To find out more on periodization click here.

 Please comment below any questions or thoughts and I reply with answers where I can.
 Thank you for the support.